Future-Doctor-Wannabe-Coder/Project-Landing-Page/README.md

 # Project-Landing-Page
-Landing Page Project on The Odin Project
+Landing Page Project on The Odin Project.
+Turned into a KC Chiefs fan page.